Updated 2/8/2021 by Dan Jackowiak Nc, HHP

 You can also use the coconut oil as a vaginal yeast infection remedy like Ion did by following her directions below.

 Yes.... please do share my story.
-(The rest of Ion's story is in red about 3/4's of the way down the page) I really hope it helps someone.
+I really hope it helps someone.
 As long as we're sharing, perhaps this will help the ladies out here.

 While I was treating myself, I devised a way to use coconut oil as a suppository.
 How do you use coconut oil as a suppository you ask?

 Like this: Get some plastic wrap, and cut it into about 5x5 inch squares.
 Now, if you do this during the summer months, you may have to put the oil in the fridge to harden it up, but I was doing it during the winter, so it was fine.
 Anyway, scoop out a dollop of the oil and put it on a plastic square.
 Then fold over one of the sides, and start sort of forming the oil into a bullet shape, gently rolling it on the counter until it's rolled up in the plastic.
 Obviously it's not an exact science, but then you put these little oil bullets in the freezer.
 Every night before bed, insert one.